Elijahtab/Elijahtab.github.io/docs/_posts/2023-09-27-Injecting-AI-Into-Games.markdown

 <img src="/assets/platformer5.png" height="498" width="538">

 <img src="/assets/platformer6.png" height="515" width="639">

-Finally, if you want to make this game work on your machine, you will need to add your own OpenAI key.
-This can be achieved by typing in, "Edit Environmental Variables" in your windows search bar and then, after reaching the variable menu, clicking new, the title should be "OPENAI_API_KEY" and the value your API key.
-I discuss this in greater detail in my previous [article][article].

 In this exploration of AI-powered NPCs in our space platformer, we've ventured into the exciting frontier where gaming and artificial intelligence converge.
 This project has illuminated the immense potential for AI to transform the gaming landscape.As we've witnessed, AI can bring NPCs to life in ways previously unimaginable.
 These characters aren't just static entities; they're storytellers, guides, and companions.
 They adapt, learn, and engage players in dynamic conversations, blurring the line between scripted content and player agency.What's truly fascinating is the glimpse this project offers into the future of gaming.
 As AI technology continues to advance, we can expect even more sophisticated and realistic NPC interactions.
 Games will become living, breathing worlds where AI-driven characters play pivotal roles in shaping narratives and adapting to player choices.